chidinmadominica/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that duplicate the last line
+script that deletes all the regular file